craigansell/portfolio/_pages/index.md

 Email: <a href="mailto:craig.ansell@gmail.com">craig.ansell@gmail.com</a>

-Aditional Qualifications and Certificates can be seen by clicking the link at the top of the page or by clicking [HERE](/aqt/)
+Aditional Qualifications, Certificates and Training can be seen by clicking the link at the top of the page or by clicking [HERE](/aqt/)